 Marrakech has always attracted local and international artists and designers.
-Mixture of Arab, Berber and Sub-Saharan culture, this modern city has kept its medina atmosphere
+Mixture of Arab, Berber and sub -Saharan culture This modern city has kept its medina atmosphere

-The thousand-year-old medina of Marrakech
+The Millennium Medina of Marrakech

-A craftsman from Marrakech and its colorful storefront
+A Marrakech craftsman and his colorful storefront